bcmdr/vuepress/home/blog/livejournal-prototype.md

 # Live Journal Prototype.

-Live journal uses markdown to organize pages within markdown files.
+Live journal uses markdown to organize topics within documents.

-Markdown is for articles where live journal is for collections, etc.

 Let's see it in action.